anagiovinazzo/pdsnd_github/README.md

 * new_york_city.csv - The dataset containing bikeshare information for NYC, as provided by Udacity.
 * washington.csv - The dataset containing bikeshare information for Washington, as provided by Udacity.

+## Known Issues
+* washington.csv dataset does not contain data on user gender or birth year.
+The program accounts for the missing data and will skip calculations for those fields.
+* When user is asked if they want to see five lines/the next five lines of data, this will continue until past the data runs out.
+The user is unlikely to go through that much data, but if they do, they do need to actually reject the offer to see more data in order to continue.

 ## Credits
 * [Statology.org](https://www.statology.org/pandas-combine-two-columns/) - Used to double-check my work when writing code for combined start/end stations.
 * [SparkByExamples.com](https://sparkbyexamples.com/pandas/get-first-n-rows-of-pandas/) - Used the i.loc[:n] method explained here and supplemented it with a While loop to allow the user to get lines of raw data.